A guide to choosing the right level of care for an elderly relative

-It’s a popular choice as it’s a cost effective alternative to residential care.
+It’s a popular choice as it’s a cost-effective alternative to residential care.
 Live in care offers your relative the choice to stay in their own home.
-It also means they wont feel as lonely because the live in carer will be selected based upon their interests and what they like to talk about.
+It also means they won’t feel as lonely because the live-in carer will be selected based on their interests and what they like to talk about.
 The carer will also respect your relative’s existing routines and lifestyle choices.

 - Spotting any decline in health, or early signs of health changes so they can be treated quickly.

-- Round the clock safety, which is especially important for people with dementia.
+- Round-the-clock safety, which is especially important for people receiving dementia care.

-- Being able to keep pets and having someone to help care for them by feeing, walking, cleaning
+- Being able to keep pets and having someone to help care for them by feeding, walking, cleaning

 - Continuing to enjoy their local community and current lifestyle with the freedom to get out and about or welcome friends at home.